espruston/PumpControls/README.md

 # PumpControls
-Interfacing pumpy with micromanager and scope
+Interfacing pumpy with Micro-Manager and scope

 We designed this class to be beanshell script friendly at the cost of some user friendly options such as a GUI.
 Much of the code and hardware for this project was developed from concepts found in [NanoJ-Fluidics](https://github.com/HenriquesLab/NanoJ-Fluidics/wiki).

 ### Installation instructions:
-#### MicroManager-1.4:
+#### Micro-Manager-1.4:

-* Navigate to your MicroManger-1.4 install location (something like C:/Program Files/MicroManager-1.4).
+* Navigate to your MicroManger-1.4 install location (something like C:/Program Files/Micro-Manager-1.4).

-* Install pumpControllerV1.jar under MicroManager-1.4/plugins/Micro-Manager
+* Install pumpControllerV1.jar under Micro-Manager-1.4/plugins/Micro-Manager

-* If MicroManager is open during installation, you will need to close and re-open it for the changes to take effect.
+* If Micro-Manager is open during installation, you will need to close and re-open it for the changes to take effect.

-* [Set up FreeSerialPort](https://micro-manager.org/wiki/FreeSerialPort) in MicroManager hardware configuration under "Tools>Hardware Configuration Wizard.
+* [Set up FreeSerialPort](https://micro-manager.org/wiki/FreeSerialPort) in Micro-Manager hardware configuration under "Tools>Hardware Configuration Wizard.
 (You will need to restart Micro-Manager in order for hardware configuration changes to take effect).

-* Open micromanager script panel under "Tools>Script Panel".
+* Open Micro-Manager script panel under "Tools>Script Panel".

 * Use "import pumpController.Pumps;" at the top of your script.